One-Bit Distributed Mean Estimation with Unknown Variance: Introduction

 \subsection{Contributions}

 In this paper, we consider distributed mean estimation in a setting where each user has a single \iid\ sample and is allowed to share only one bit of information with a central server.
 Many of the existing works on DME, including~\citep{kipnis2022mean,cai2024distributed,ritesh}, assume that the mean is the only unknown parameter, which may not hold in practice.
 We consider scale-location families, where both the mean and variance are unknown, and the variance is treated as a nuisance parameter.
 We design simple non-adaptive and adaptive protocols for this problem, and derive bounds on the asymptotic mean squared error (MSE) achieved by our protocols.
 Despite the recent surge of interest in such problems, much less is known about the performance gap between adaptive and non-adaptive protocols when both the mean and variance are unknown.
 For many communication-constrained estimation/testing problems, it is an interesting open question as to whether non-adaptive protocols are strictly suboptimal compared to adaptive protocols.
 The main contribution of our work is to show that for a broad class of distributions, including the hyperbolic secant and generalized Gaussian with shape parameter $\beta < 1.85$, the asymptotic minimax MSE achieved by the best non-adaptive estimator is provably higher than that achieved by our simple 2-round adaptive protocol.
 We do so by deriving a general lower bound on the minimax MSE of non-adaptive estimators for arbitrary symmetric strictly log-concave distributions.
 We then compare this against the MSE achieved by our adaptive protocol.
 We also derive a lower bound on the MSE achieved by adaptive estimators and prove that for a broad class of distributions, our simple 2-round protocol is in fact optimal.
+We also also compare our results with a lower bound on asymptotic MSE for the case where no communication constraints are imposed on the users, and observe that for many distributions our adaptive protocol achieves an MSE that is close to this lower bound.
 Although we mainly study this problem through the lens of parametric estimation, the algorithms and insights derived here could aid the design of improved algorithms for distributed optimization and federated learning when there are severe communication constraints.